earthly/earthly/docs/guides/multi-platform.md

 Currently only `linux` is supported as the build platform OS.
 Building with Windows containers will be available in a future version of Earthly.

-By default, builds are performed on the same processor architecture as available on the host natively.
+By default, builds are performed on the same architecture as the runner's native architecture.
 Using the `--platform` flag across various Earthfile commands or as part of the `earthly` command, it is possible to override the build platform and thus be able to execute builds on non-native processor architectures.
 Execution of non-native binaries can be performed via QEMU emulation.

 In some cases, execution of the build itself does not need to happen on the target architecture, through cross-compilation features of the compiler.
 Examples of languages that support cross-compilation are Go and Rust.
 This approach may be more beneficial in many cases, as there is no need to install QEMU and also, the build is more performant.